Life-Track/AWS/README.md

     b. `AWS_REGION: <YOUR AWS REGION>`

-5. To create necessary state files, deploy the site once with the backend.tf code commented out to initialize the bootstrap_backend.tf files. change the bucket name to fit
+5. To create necessary state files, run the bootstrap_backend.tf file to initialize the necessary data. rename the bucket to something good and also update the backend.tf file to share the bucket name and dynamo table